 Tips For Packing

-If you’re looking for ways to reduce the costs associated with moving, self-packing is an excellent approach to consider, provided that pack your belongings in a manner that ensures they will be successfully protested against the rigors of handling, loading, and transport to your final destination.
-Following are some guidelines and tips from Peasley Transfer & Storage that will help you achieve success.
+If you’re looking for ways to reduce the costs associated with moving, self-packing is an excellent approach to consider, provided you can pack your belongings in a manner that ensures they will be successfully protected against the rigors of handling, loading, and transport to your final destination.
+Following are some guidelines and tips from Peasley Moving & Storage that will help you achieve success.

 What Should Be Packed?

 Unfortunately, every item that needs to be packed may not fit neatly into a standard box.
 There’s no need to pack furniture or large home appliances as these will be properly pad wrapped for protection by Peasley Moving on loading day.
 Some items don’t require packing in cartons if they are relatively light weight and unbreakable (i.e. clothing and towels) – they can simply be left in the drawers of your dresser or bureau.
 However, anything that is fragile in nature or loose (i.e. light bulbs, china, stemware, chandeliers, lamp shades, electronics) should be properly packed in quality moving boxes with proper packing materials.

 NEVER pack items that are poisonous, flammable, corrosive or perishable.
 Also NEVER pack irreplaceable or highly valuable items such as jewelry, vital documents (passports, wills, stocks & bonds, birth certificates, social security cards, valuation policies, deeds), or currency.
 Other “never pack” items include; prescription medications, specialized collections (i.e. coins, stamps).
 Such items should remain in your possession for the highest level of security.